 Horsetail is an herb found across the globe that has been used for centuries to help fight against a multitude of bodily ailments.
-Due to its high concentrations of silica, flavonoids, antioxidants, and minerals, horsetail can be used to target many different issues inside and outside the body, and its potential health benefits are outstanding.
+Due to its high concentrations of silica, flavonoids, antioxidants, and minerals, horsetail can be used to target many different issues inside and outside the body.
 Not to mention it’s an all-natural alternative to other prescription and over-the-counter drugs that manufactured combinations of chemicals.
 To demonstrate how great horsetail can be, here are just six amazing horsetail benefits.

 If you’re a woman who suffers from heavy periods, horsetail could even help you there.
 It doesn’t work the same as in the kidneys and bladder, though.
-Rather, it promotes blood clotting.
+Instead, it promotes blood clotting.
 It also contains anti-inflammatories that can help ease painful menstrual cramps.
-Also, these features can be applied to other aspects of bleeding as well.
+Moreover, these features can be applied to other aspects of bleeding as well.
 Horsetail was also historically used as a remedy for ulcers.

 Lastly, horsetail is known to help ease coughing, nasal congestion, and other flu symptoms.
 Drinking a cup or two of horsetail tea (which you can buy or brew yourself) can help ease your congestion and coughing.
 Thanks to its abundance of minerals and antioxidants, it can put you on a fast track to recovering.